loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/README.md

 Segments : Sk;
 Polynomial : Qi(t).

-#### Orther approach : Least square
+#### Other approach : Least square
-Compared to B-Spline, least square is suit to use in more simple situation rather than our case.
-It isn't able to pass every important points in our test.
+Compared to B-Spline, least squares are suited to use in more simple situations rather than in our case.
+It isn’t able to pass every important point in our test.
 ![image](https://github.com/loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/blob/main/Pictures%20for%20readme%20file/MC.jpg)
 Moreover, its residue E^2=∑|V-theta*M|^2=32.3812 is large.
 Therefore, we need to choose B-Spline.
 However, the calculation of B-Spline in high order might be complex.

 ### Display of distances and angles between robot and QR codes
-In this part, input of problem are some crossing points.We would like to get a trajectory passing through all points by using the function of distance and the difference between 2 angles.
+In this part, the input of the problem are some crossing points.We would like to get a trajectory passing through all points by using the function of distance and the difference between 2 angles.

 ## Disclusion
 To solve the localization and mapping problem for square markers in 2 dimensions.
 Rafael's group came up with a method[1].They first created a closed loop using translation errors and rotation errors.
 So they got a pose chart.
-Finally, they minimized reprojection errors.
+Finally, they minimize reprojection errors.

-The differences between this projet and their projet are choises of approach.
+The differences between this project and their project are choices of approach.
 We choose the transformation of landmarks to solve the problem of closed loop while they choose Bundle Adjustment.
 Besides, I choose B-Spline to calculate a trajectory while they choose minimization of reprojection error.

 ## Conclusion
 This projet need to be continue.
 I will correct programs of B-Spline and combine three of them.
 Otherwise, we should compile programs in reality.